FHLB announces senior management changesDecember 24, 2019

 - Daniel A. Tully will step into the role of Senior Vice President, Chief Risk & Compliance Officer with responsibility for Enterprise Risk Management upon Greg’s retirement.
 Dan began his employment with the FHLB in 2006 as a Quantitative Risk Analyst II in F&MRA.
 He has held a number of progressively responsible roles including Financial Risk Manager; Financial Risk Officer; Vice President, Financial & Market Risk Analysis; and First Vice President, Financial and Market Risk Analysis.
 In July 2018, Dan was promoted to First Vice President, Assistant Chief Risk & Compliance Officer.
-Dan earned his Bachelor of Arts in Financial Marketing from Ohio University and his Master of Business Administration in Finance from the University of Illinois.
+Dan earned his Bachelor of Arts in Marketing and Finance from Ohio University and his Master of Business Administration in Finance from the University of Illinois.

 We congratulate Roger and Dan on their promotions, and we wish Greg well in retirement.